snowplow-archive/snowplow.github.com/_posts/2014-05-14-introducing-self-describing-json.md

 [http://iglucentral.com/schemas/com.snowplowanalytics.self-desc/schema/jsonschema/1-0-0] [self-desc-schema]

-Don't worry about the URI for now - we will come back to Iglu Central Repository and the proposed path structure in a future blog post.
+Don't worry about the URI for now - we will return to Iglu and the proposed path structure in a future blog post.
 For now, just notice that the path structure is identical to our space-efficient `schema` field format.

 The JSON Schema enforces a few formatting rules for the `self` fields: